chensoul/rose-hugo/README.md

 - **Beautiful Social Sharing**: Share to Twitter, Facebook, LinkedIn, Telegram, Email, Weibo, and more with colorful SVG icons.
 - **Fast, Simple, and GPLv2 Licensed**: Open source and easy to use.

-For full documentation and advanced configuration, see the [GitHub repo](https://github.com/chensoul/hugo-rose).
+For full documentation and advanced configuration, see the [GitHub repo](https://github.com/chensoul/rose-hugo).

 ## Installation

 *Before starting, please be sure that you have [installed Hugo](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo) and [created a new site](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site).
-After that, you are ready to install **hugo-rose**.*
+After that, you are ready to install **rose-hugo**.*

 From your project's root directory, run:

 ```
-git clone https://github.com/chensoul/hugo-rose.git themes/hugo-rose
+git clone https://github.com/chensoul/rose-hugo.git themes/rose-hugo
 ```

 Or, if you don't plan to make any significant changes but want to track and update the theme, you can add it as a git submodule via the following command:

 ```
-git submodule add https://github.com/chensoul/hugo-rose.git themes/hugo-rose
+git submodule add https://github.com/chensoul/rose-hugo.git themes/rose-hugo
 ```

-Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `hugo-rose`:
+Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `rose-hugo`:

 ```
-theme = "hugo-rose"
+theme = "rose-hugo"
 ```

 ## Configuration